Korzer420/CurseRandomizer/README.md

 Adds items which grant debuffs upon obtaining them.
 They mimic the appearance of normal items with the only distinction, that they have an incorrect name, giving the player a chance (in some contexts) to avoid those.

 Upon pickup, the curse evaluates if it can be applied in the first place.
 If it cannot, the default curse will be checked as well.
-If even the default curse fails, the "Desorientation" Curse is applied.
+If even the default curse fails, the "Disorientation" curse is applied.

 Basically:
 Can normal curse be applied?
 If not -> Can default curse be applied?
-If not -> Apply desorientation.
+If not -> Apply disorientation.

 With this method it is ensured, that a curse is applied regardless of the context.
-Curses will only be applied, if you have control of the knight (otherwise, the curse will wait for you, to have control again).
+Curses will only be applied, if you have control of the knight (otherwise, the curse will wait for you, to have control again and block the pause menu).

 ### Curses
 Here's a list of available curses:
 - Pain: Take 1 damage.
-- Desorientation: Warps you back to your bench.
+- Disorientation: Warps you back to your bench.
-- Emptyness: Removes a mask.
+- Emptiness: Removes a mask.
 (Lower you max hp)
 - Lost: Remove a relic or notch (it is ensured, that you have at least one notch to equip quest charms)
 - Normality: Makes a charm useless, removing all it's effect.
 This curse cannot be applied to quest charms and "Baldur Killers".
 But it heals you to full health.
 - Thirst: Hits on enemies grant 1 soul less.
 - Weakness: Reduce your base nail damage by 1.
 - Greed: Takes 50% of you geo.
 - Stupidity: Spells cost 1 more soul (*This curse cannot be applied if you enabled fireball skips to prevent locking you out of progress*)
+- Custom: Adds all curses which are created from other mods to viable options.

 ### Main Settings

 #### Perfect Mimics
 If enabled, even the names will match the original items, giving the player no indicator if an item might be a curse instead.
 Playing with this is not recommended.
 (Unless you like pain...
-I guess)
+I guess) If you are using the AllMajorItemsByArea mod, items which mimic skills will be considered as major items, trying to trick you even more.

 #### Cap Effects
 If enabled, the "cap" of curses can be determined by the player.
 These are used to evaluate if a curse can applied at all.
 For example, if you set the "Pain Cap" to 2, this curse cannot deal damage to you if you have 2 or less masks remaining.
 You cannot set the cap of "Desorientation" (since it doesn't have any) and Custom Curses.